Assets and How a Divorce Attorney in Belleville, IL Can Help

 If you have non-traditional assets, you will need the help of an experienced Illinois divorce and family law attorney to place a reasonable value on them for court.

 Sometimes, one spouse may try to hide assets by using income during the marriage to purchase goods with unclear monetary value.
 You may not realize that the signed baseball on your bookcase is worth hundreds of dollars unless you check into it.
-The right divorce attorney, however, understands how assets are often hidden and knows how to place a verifiable and legally sound value on non-traditional assets during the process of divorce.
+The right divorce attorney in IL, however, understands how assets are often hidden and knows how to place a verifiable and legally sound value on non-traditional assets during the process of divorce.
 Doing so can help ensure that both parties receive a fair and equitable portion of the marital assets when the courts finalize your divorce.

 Professional help makes all the difference in asset valuation